Patlol/Handy-Install-Web-Server-ruTorrent-/README.md

 # HiwsT-util
 With this utility you can create other ruTorrent users and thus share your server.
-- Creating a linux user and a rutorrent user
+- Creating a linux user and a rutorrent/cakebox user
-- Security ruTorrent
+- Security ruTorrent/cakebox
+- Blok the new user has is /home/download from rutorrent/cakebox
 - Block the new user has his /home from sftp
 - Prohibits new user access via ssh